Iran to analyse black box after missile blamed for crash

 State television earlier showed the battered black boxes, saying their information could be downloaded and analysed.

-Canadian Prime Minister Justin Trudeau, citing intelligence from Canada and other sources, has blamed an Iranian missile for bringing down the plane that had 63 Canadians on board, although he said it “may well have been unintentional”.
+Canadian Prime Minister Justin Trudeau, citing intelligence from Canada and other sources, blamed an Iranian surface-to-air missile for bringing down the plane that had 63 Canadians on board, although he said it “may well have been unintentional”.

-“The evidence indicates that the plane was shot down by an Iranian surface-to-air missile,” he said.

-Ukraine’s general prosecutor asked Canada “to provide information available to the Canadian side that may facilitate criminal investigations” into the crash.
+Ukraine’s general prosecutor has asked Canada to provide any information that may facilitate a criminal investigation.

 Russia’s deputy foreign minister said Moscow saw no grounds to blame Iran for the crash, TASS news agency reported.